WildByDesign/WDACTrayTool/README.md

 Obviously, this concept can be improved upon in many, many ways to allow for more customization around policy switching.

-### Policy Refresh:

-The policy refresh within this tray tool is achieved via: https://www.microsoft.com/en-us/download/details.aspx?id=102925

-Originally, I was using `CiTool.exe --refresh` to accomplish to policy refresh.
-However, that would cause the tray tool to hang because `CiTool.exe --refresh` would wait for user input to press Enter.

 ### Compiling:

 To compile the script, you need to use SciTE4AutoIt3 which is available here: https://www.autoitscript.com/site/autoit-script-editor/downloads/